 Legend has it that Anchises, a Dardanian prince and an ally to Troy, was seduced by Venus, the Roman Goddess of beauty, who had disguised herself as a Phrygian princess.
 When she revealed her divine identity and their son Aeneas, she warned him never to brag about their affair.

-who crippled him with a bolt of lightning.
+Tragically, Anchises revealed their secret to Jupiter, who crippled him with a bolt of lightning.

 Each design is inspired by a particular detail of these Roman goddess legends.
 For example, Luna - goddess of the moon - is presented as a thin, brilliant cut diamond necklace.
 When laid down, the necklace recreates the shape of a full moon.
 The earrings, meanwhile, mastered in the same technique, draw the profile of a crescent moon.